RCJacH/RCJacH.github.io/content/post/review/scoop.md

 ### Scoop List

-This command lists all installed apps, displaying their version info, their installed location name, and which bucket they came from.
+This command lists all installed apps, displaying their version info, whether they are global installation, and the bucket they were installed from.

 Since we only have two programs installed, our list is short and clear.